-As part of our day of science and celebrations, we will be holding a Career Development Networking Session over the lunch period.
-This event is organized by MoGen students, and a wonderful networking opportunity for members of the department.
+As part of our day of science and celebrations, we held a Career Development Networking Session over the lunch period.
+This event was organized by MoGen students, and was a wonderful networking opportunity for members of the department.
 More information about this event is available here.

 Read all the stories about what alumni and current members of the department have to say to celebrate the anniversary.